notkevin12/site/networking.md

 - How to handle lost/delayed packets?
 Sender can simply time out and retransmit after waiting too long for an `ACK`
 - Pipelining: to keep RDT performant, sender sends many packets at a time without waiting for `ACK`s
 - Reordering: old packets may arrive much later, leading to confusion between different packets with the same sequence number
-  - Solution: limiting packet lifetime allows sender to assume that old packets with a reused sequence number no longer exist in the network
+  - _Solution_: limiting packet lifetime allows sender to assume that old packets with a reused sequence number no longer exist in the network

 __Go-Back-N (GBN)__: only N unacknowledged packets are allowed in the pipeline at any given time (sliding window)